 Feeling Grateful vs. Being Grateful

-A lot of us can understand or relate to the feeling of gratitude.
+A lot of us can understand or relate to the feeling of how gratitude is an action word.
 Everything from a fearful situation such as a car accident to a happy one like having a child can make us feel thankful for our lives.
 Most people can attest to the fact that this is a great feeling to have.